Islands in Kaluza-Klein black holes: Entanglement entropy

 We see that the first term is the entanglement entropy for $\mathcal{R}$ in initial state up to $S_0$.
 The entanglement entropy grows as $t_b^2$ from that.

 At the late-time limit $t_b\gg 1/\kappa$, this entropy is linear in time:

-which implies that $S_{\mathrm{gen}}$ will eventually exceed the Bekenstein-Hawking entropy $2S_{\mathrm{BH}}=2\pi r_h^2/G_N$ without a bound.
-The growing entanglement entropy implies that the particles that emerge from the black hole are not related to the particles that fall into it from bath.
-It seems the information falls into the black hole can never be retrieved, which is the information paradox of an eternal black hole.
+which implies that $S_{\mathrm{gen}}$ will eventually exceed the Bekenstein-Hawking entropy $2S_{\mathrm{BH}}=2\pi r_h^2H(r_h)^{1/2}/G_N$ without a bound, which indicates that the black hole spacetime evolves from a pure state to a mix state and thus the information losses.

-Notice that the above conclusions are universal for all spherically symmetric black holes even if they are in higher dimensions, because we didn't use the specific form of metric.
+Notice that the above conclusions are universal for all spherically symmetric black holes even if they are in higher dimensions, because we did not use the specific form of metric.